 1. Form a Culture Team: Forming a team dedicated to instilling, progressing, and fostering accountability to your culture can really work.
 Of course you need to take care to avoid creating an internal affairs department but when decisions are honestly held accountable to your values, rapid improvements tend to follow.

 2. Highlight Value Examples: Ask leadership and employees to provide examples of how they used a value or number of values to guide their actions and decisions in the past week.
 Highlight these in meetings or internal communications.
-This intertwines the value set actively and keeps them on top of everyone's mind.
+This intertwines the value set actively and keeps them on top of everyone's mind and thus, the values will no longer be just posters on the wall.

 3. Recognize Individual Performance: Create a system of recognition whereby employees are rewarded for performance that exemplifies your values.
 It is a little carrot and stick but it is one more tool that helps create consistency in personifying positive culture.